 "Support Services" means support in relation to the use of, and the identification and resolution of errors in, the Hosted Services, but shall not include the provision of training services;

 "Term" means the term of the Agreement, commencing in accordance with Clause 2.1 and ending in accordance with Clause 2.2; and

 "Terms and Conditions" means all the documentation containing the provisions of the Agreement, namely the main body of these Terms and Conditions including any amendments to that documentation from time to time.

 2.1 The Agreement shall come into force upon the Effective Date.

 2.2 The Agreement shall continue in force indefinitely, subject to termination in accordance with Clause 16.

-3.1 Subject to the Customer purchasing the Accounts in accordance with Clauses 8 and 4, the restrictions set out in this Clause 3 and the other terms and conditions of this agreement, the Provider hereby grants to the Customer a non-exclusive, non-transferable, non-sublicensable licence to use, and permit Authorised Users to use, the Hosted Services and access the Platform for the purpose of managing, assessing and contributing to contracts and community benefits during the Term.
+3.1 Subject to the Customer purchasing the Accounts in accordance with Clauses 8 and 4, the restrictions set out in this Clause 3 and the other terms and conditions of this agreement, the Provider hereby grants to the Customer a non-exclusive, non-transferable, non-sublicensable licence to use, and permit Authorised Users to use, the Hosted Services and access the Platform for the purpose of managing, measuring and realising benefits in their projects during the Term.

 3.2 The licence granted by the Provider to the Customer under Clause 3.1 is subject to the following limitations: